The Content Freshness Lie

 Generated freshness compounds.
 A poll collecting responses for six months contains data that a competitor cannot replicate by scraping your page.
 A chart connected to a live data source reflects conditions right now.
 The longer generated content runs, the wider the gap between it and anything produced by the borrowed workflow.

 Authority goes to whoever said something new.
-Content that generates its own freshness compounds.
 Content that borrows freshness ages without you.

-Why Content Freshness Worked Before (and Why It Is Breaking Now)
+Why Content Freshness Worked, and Why It Breaks Now

 The borrowed workflow succeeded when ranking was about coverage.
 It breaks when evaluation shifts to contribution.